Skip to navigation Skip to content

 Discuss the payee’s preference for a start date based on their circumstances.
 This can be no earlier than 28 days after the decision to change the case to private collect is made.
 The decision date for this purpose is the date letters generate to both customers.
 It may be easier to align the payment frequency with the payer’s pay cycle.

-Consideration should also be given to the timeframes involved in ceasing current payment arrangements such as employer withholding or bank deductions.
+Give consideration to the timeframes involved to stop the current payment arrangements such as employer withholding or bank deductions.
 Manage the expectations of both customers regarding this change of payment method as there may be some lag time between the beginning of private payments and the ending of, for example, salary deductions.

 6